turbotest/HELP/docs/overview/README.md

 * [Language-specific reference](language-specific-reference/README.md) - information you may find helpful
 relating to your specific programming language

-* [Environment variables](env-vars/README.md) - how environment variables are handled in Turbo Test
+* [Environment variables](env-vars/README.md) - how Turbo Test handles environment variables

 * [Pricing](pricing/README.md) - how to find the plan that's best for you